|

 This Hand Puppet has movable

 tentacles and is 20 inches in length.
-Click on

-image for a larger, more detailed picture.
+Click on image for a larger, more detailed

 |